timokonkwo/techtalk/README.md

 - Developer advocates
 - Etc

+## Tech Talk Attendees
+- Aspiring developers (code and no-code)
+- Junior and senior developers (code and no-code)
+- Product designers
+- Recruiters
+- Anyone with keen interest in tech

 ## How to contribute
 Below is a guide on how to contribute to the **_TechTalk_** project: